etkaar/nftm/README.md

 ## 1.0 Introduction

-This script is compatible with nftables >= 0.9.0 and was tested on Debian 10 Buster, 11 Bullseye¹ and 12 Bookworm.
+This script is compatible with nftables >= 0.9.0 and was tested on Debian 10 Buster, 11 Bullseye¹, 12 Bookworm and 13 Trixie.

 In the default configuration, the firewall will **drop any incoming traffic** which is not either whitelisted using the `conf/whitelist.conf` file, the presets in `conf/presets` *or* the `conf/additional_rules.txt`.